SINTEFMedtek/Fraxinus/doc/user_manual/fx_user_manual.md

 If you have more than one Dicom series to choose between, select one with preferably slice thickness 2.0 mm or less.
 For Siemens CT series, look for the name *Thorax 1.0 B30*.

-By pressing on the *Advanced* button, you get access to a couple of features for getting more info from your DICOM images.
+By clicking the *Advanced* button, you get access to a couple of features to get more info from your DICOM images.
 See also \ref org_custusx_dicom.

 ### Process {#description_process}

-Usually this step is fully automatic when you perform the normal Fraxinus workflow on a new patient.
-However, the segmentation algorithm might not always be able to segment a given input volume.
-Any number of reasons can cause this, e.g. poor quality pictures.
+Usually this step is fully automatic when you perform the normal Fraxinus workflow sequence on a new patient.
+However, the segmentation algorithm might not always be able to segment the airways from a given input volume.
+Any number of reasons can cause this, e.g. poor image quality.
 One thing which might help is to check the *Use manual seed point* box.
-You then select a point in the start of the trachea which the algorithm should work from:
+You then select a point inside trachea which the algorithm should work from:
-- Make sure that your volume which you want to segment is visible in the 2D and 3D view by right clicking and selecting it.
+- Make sure that the volume you want to segment is visible in the 2D and 3D view by right clicking and selecting it.
 - Click in the 2D views and place the crosshair freely inside the trachea.
 - Press the *Play* button, and hopefully the algorithm will succeed.

 Here follows a general description of the options in this step.
 The algorithm which creates a surface model from the imported volume, is implemented through a CustusX concept called *Filter*.
-Hence we can se that the *Airway Segmentation Filter* is selected.
+Hence, we can see that the *Airway Segmentation Filter* is selected.

 In the *Input* field one can select the volume one wants to segment.
 After pressing the *Play* button, the algorithm should run and the output will appear in the boxes:
 - Airway centerline is the centerline through the trachea and the branches in the lung three.
 - Airway segmentation is the surface model of the lung three.
-- Lung segmentation: if the *Lung segmentation* checkbox is checked, this will make the algorithm also do a segmentation of the lung sack.
+- Lung segmentation: if the *Lung segmentation* checkbox is checked, this will also create a segmentation of the lung sack.
-- Straight centerline: If the *Straight centerline and tubes* checkbox is checked, you will get a centerline with straight branches between the branch points.
+- Straight centerline: If the *Straight centerline and tubes* checkbox is checked, you will get a centerline with straight branches between the bifurcation points.
 - Straight airway tubes: If the *Straight centerline and tubes* checkbox is checked, you will get a tube object which fits around the straight centerline.